jbjord/pse-test-media/README.md

 ### Create single video
 To create a single video run `./make_single_video.py` with a video generation JSON file as an argument.
+The video output will be in a `videos/` subdirectory of where the JSON file is.

 For example:
 ```